-The programme aims to educate students to become communication professionals with a global perspective who excel in practical skills and have analytical and innovative minds to generate high-quality communication content.
-We seek to instill a strong sense of social consciousness and commitment to professional ethics, freedom of expression and social responsibility.
+The programme aims to nurture the future generation of communication professionals.
+We aim to equip students with a global perspective, valuable hands-on experience, and an innovative and analytical mind to generate world-class communication content.
+We seek to instil a strong sense of social consciousness and commitment to professional ethics, freedom of expression and social responsibility.

-The programme offers three professional streams of study, namely, Journalism, Advertising and Public Relations, and Creative and New Media.
-All students can acquire hands-on professional experience via practicum training and summer internship programmes.
+The programme offers three professional streams of study, namely, Journalism, Advertising & Public Relations, and Creative & New Media.
+All students can acquire hands-on professional experiences via practicum training and summer internship programmes.

-Our graduates are highly sought-after by employers including media, advertising, public relations, government, NGOs, education and business sectors.
+Our graduates are highly sought-after by employers from media, advertising, public relations, government, non-government organizations, education and business sectors.

 Published: Summer 2017